hannahmenke/precipitation-data-preprocessing/README.md

-# Precipitation Data Preprocessing Pipeline
+# Precipitation Data Analysis Pipeline

-An automated pipeline for preprocessing precipitation imaging data from BMP files to filtered TIFF files using non-local means filtering with Avizo-matched parameters.
+A comprehensive pipeline for preprocessing precipitation imaging data from BMP files to filtered TIFF files using non-local means filtering with Avizo-matched parameters, plus machine learning classification of precipitation particle types using XGBoost.

 ## 🚀 Cross-Platform Support
 - ✅ **Windows**: Batch scripts (`.bat`) and PowerShell (`.ps1`)